File Upload Architecture

 • "Encrypted" badge appears on files

-• Audit logs record key operations
+• Audit logs record key operations and rotations

 • You can inspect raw data in S3 (it will be unreadable)